Liam Fawcett

-Liam Fawcett (born 22 April 2005) is an Australian rules footballer who plays for the Richmond Football Club in the Australian Football League (AFL).
-A key position forward, he was selected in the third round of the 2024 AFL draft and made his debut more than a year later, in round 2 of the 2025 season.
+Liam Fawcett (born 22 April 2005) is an Australian rules footballer who last played for the Richmond Football Club in the Australian Football League (AFL).
+A key position forward, he was selected in the second round of the 2023 AFL draft and made his debut more than a year later, in round 2 of the 2025 season.

 Early life and junior football

 Fawcettt played junior representative football with Central District in the South Australian National Football League.
 He attended school at Trinity College, Gawler from year 10 and played football for the school's side in the Sports Association for Adelaide Schools competition.

 AFL career

 Fawcett was drafted by with the club's second selection and the 43rd pick overall in the 2023 AFL draft.

 He was unavailable to play in almost all of the 2024 season due to a long-term back injury and the effects of glandular fever.